It plays a key role in hormone replacement therapy, but what are the benefits of progesterone after menopause? Find out here.

 Hormone therapy is commonly taken as a daily pill, but you might be offered other options, including:

-- A patch, which sticks to your skin and releases the hormones over a few days.
+- A patch: This sticks to your skin and releases the hormones over a few days.

-- A shot, given by your healthcare provider every few weeks.
+- A shot: This is given by your healthcare provider every few weeks.

-- An implant—a pellet that’s inserted beneath your skin, which is replaced every few months.
+- An implant: Here, a pellet is inserted beneath your skin and replaced every few months.

 As with any medication, hormone therapy does come with some possible side effects.
 These include: